Faculty at the School of Arts and Humanities

-Areas of Specialization: research methods, ethics, medical rhetoric, professional communication, technical writing and editing
+Areas of Specialization: rhetoric, research methods, ethics, medical rhetoric, health and medical communication, professional communication, technical writing and editing, digital content design

 Office: JO 3.548